cloudFPGA/DOSA/README.md

 This DOSA version assumes that the weights in the ONNX *are already fully quantized* (by tools like e.g. [Brevitas](https://github.com/Xilinx/brevitas) or [Aimet](https://github.com/quic/aimet)).
 The corresponding number representation must be configured in the input constraints.

 More details of the supported libraries and flows are described in [./doc/DOSA_flow.md](./doc/DOSA_flow.md).
 A detailed description of concepts and research behind DOSA can be found [here (Chapter 4)](https://doi.org/10.5281/zenodo.7957659).
+More publications around DOSA are listed [below](#publications).

 Installation
 -----------------